gitter-badger/upspeak/README.md

 * *Publications*: Medium, Wordpress
 * *Text editor/Notepads*: Bear, VS Code, Emacs Org-mode

-Think of it as a library of self-updating books, each representing an archive of online publications, or happenings of online communities you [may] [want to] participate in.
+Think of Upspeak as a personal library of self-updating books, each representing an archive of online publications, or happenings of online communities you (may) (want to) participate in.

 > Editor’s note: Upspeak has matured as a thought over the years through close observation of how services like GitHub, Kindle, and Bear take cognitive load away.]

 ## Data ownership

 Every user owns and controls their own data.
-Upspeak behaves like a domain-specific user-agent for browsing and archiving parts of the ephemeral [or complex] web.
-I in providing just the right support through tooling that humans [like me] would like to set up in their environment of choice easily, and go, “aah”.
-Your data where you want.
+Upspeak behaves like a domain-specific user-agent for accessing and archiving parts of the ephemeral web.

+ Upspeak will provide the right balance of tools to run it locally, as well as, deploy to a cloud provider.

 This idea of data ownership is contained in the concept of _“Repository”_.
 A repository, for Upspeak, is a collection of documents, which you can mutate manually, &/: